 - 3.6 As a result of the government streamlining of the Local Plan process; it is no longer necessary for a LDS to include details of any other planning documents that the local planning authority intends to produce.
 For this reason, the attached table only includes details of Rutland's DPDs.
-However, in the interest of transparency, we set out below our current intentions for the preparation of other documents over the next three years: - Community Infrastructure Levy (CIL) the Council published its draft CIL charging schedule for public consultation in June 2015.
-The next milestone is submission of the CIL charging schedule to the Secretary of State by July 2015 for independent public examination by a Planning Inspector around September 2015.
-Subject to the Inspector's report and recommendations, it is anticipated that CIL will be adopted by December 2015/January 2016. - Planning Obligations SPD the current Developer Contributions SPD (June 2010) and Developer Contributions to Off-Site Affordable Housing SPD (June 2012) are being reviewed in light of the introduction of CIL and the changes to the Section 106 regime after April 2015.
-A draft Planning Obligations SPD (combining the two original SPDs together) was published for consultation in May 2015, with a view to adopting this SPD by late 2015. - Uppingham Neighbourhood Plan (UNP) Uppingham Town Council prepared the UNP in 2012/2013, which was taken by the Council through a public examination and local referendum process in 2014.
-The final 'making' of the plan is awaiting the outcome of a judicial review of the plan. - Other Neighbourhood Plans The Parish Councils in Cottesmore, Greetham, Langham and Barrowden and Wakerley are currently leading on the preparation the NPs in their areas.
+However, in the interest of transparency, we set out below our current intentions for the preparation of other documents over the next three years: - Planning Obligations SPD depending on the progress of the Local Plan, consideration will be given to a review of the current adopted Planning Obligations SPD - Design SDP depending on the progress of the Local Plan, consideration will be given to the production of a Design SPD. - Other Neighbourhood Plans The Parish Councils in Barrowden and Wakerley, Market Overton, Wing and Oakham (with Barleythorpe) are currently leading on the preparation the NPs in their areas.
 The Council is currently supporting the Parish Councils in the preparation of their draft NPs.
-The Council will then need to take a leading role in taking the NPs through public examination and local referendum process over the two years. - 3.7 The Council will also have to support other neighbourhood plans that might come forward over the next 3 years.
+The Council will then need to take a leading role in taking the NPs through public examination and local referendum process over the two years.

+3.7 The Council will also have to support other neighbourhood plans that might come forward over the next 3 years.
 The Council will also consider the possibility of producing additional SPDs if the need arises during the three year period of the LDS.